-Increased retail (and other) market activity and the introduction of new suppliers within TWUL's water and sewerage regions could expose TWUL to increased scrutiny.
-Consequently, this could increase the risk of Ofwat finding (following a Competition Act investigation) that TWUL has inadvertently breached one of the new requirements.
-This, in turn, could result in substantial fines, legal proceedings and/or have a negative impact on TWUL's operations and reputation which may impact the Issuer's ability to meet its obligations under the Bonds.
+Increased competitive activity and the introduction of new suppliers within TWUL's water and sewerage regions could expose TWUL to increased scrutiny.
+Consequently, this could increase the risk of Ofwat finding (following an investigation under the Competition Act 1998 or the Water Industry Act) that TWUL has breached one of the new requirements.
+This, in turn, could result in substantial fines, legal proceedings and/or have a negative impact on TWUL's operations and reputation which may affect TWUL's business, results of operations and overall financial condition, its ability to meet financial ratio and covenant requirements under the Common Terms Agreement and to raise finance, comply with its obligations under the Licence and legislation and ultimately affect the payment of principal and interest under the TWUF/TWUL Loan Agreements and the Issuer/TWUL Loan Agreements, and consequently the Issuer's ability to meet its obligations under the Bonds issued under the Programme.
+For more information on financial ratios and covenant requirements please see Chapter 7 (Overview of the financing arrangements) - Common Terms Agreement - Covenants - Trigger Events - Events of Default).